Ajaypal0912/AR-Alphabet/README.md

   3. Marker Tracking, When a marker is found by the camera, it's possible to show some content (same as Image Tracking).
 Markers are very stable but limited in shape,        color and size.

+ Code:
+ <a-scene> tag is used to create a scene using A-Frame library.
+A scene is the place where everything happens.
+When creating new objects in the demo, we will be adding them all to the scene to make them visible on the screen.
+In    A-Frame, the scene is represented by a Scene entity.

+Then to implement Augmented Reality, ar.js library is embedded in the <A-scene> tag using, <a-scene embedded arjs>

+Now to select the animations that we want to show in the screen are selected and assests are created out from those animations using <a-assets> tag.

+Then markers are need to be introduces using <a-marker> tag.

+<a-entity camera></a-entity> Used to add camera to the web browser.